Vedeesh6/Java-Codespace/README.md

 So what are you waiting for?
 Bang On!
 Contribute your codes here and maintain a Github Contribution streak.😁<br>
 Note#1 -> Create a seperate folder and include your code file as well as problem statement (use the .github/problem_template.md for problem statement)
 <br>
-Note#2 -> Try to always include a special type of solution
+Note#2 -> Try to always include a special type of solution <br>
+**Please use format of problem_template from .github directory for submitting your problem statement**